jeremyvlegros/jeremyvlegros/_posts/2023-06-19-status-website-better-at-using-jekyll.md

 The documentation was not clear enough (official and unofficial).

-By searching for specific things, then extrapolated with testing Liquid × variables × Jekyll, my scripting has leveled up.
+By searching for specific things, then extrapolated with testing Liquid × variables × Jekyll, my scripting leveled up.